OspreyX/plottable-website/tutorials/index.md

 visual properties, or **attributes**.
 For example, a Scatterplot has attributes, x, y, fill, and radius.
 A Line plot has x, y, and stroke, which determines the color.

-However, the actual data used for a doesn't necessarily feature these properties:
+However, the actual data used doesn't necessarily feature these properties:

 {% highlight javascript %}
 gitData = [